KyryloKuzyk/PrimeTween/README.md

 ```
 That's it!

-Simply type **`Tween.`** and let your IDE show all supported properties that can be animated with PrimeTween.
-Out of the box, PrimeTween can animate almost everything: UI, material properties, camera properties, sound, transform, and what not.
+Simply type **`Tween.`** and let your IDE all supported animation.
+Out of the box, PrimeTween can animate almost everything: UI, materials, camera properties, transforms, audio, and what not.

 Didn't find what you're looking for?
 No problem, use [`Tween.Custom()`](#custom-tweens) to animate **anything**.